ErickNavarroD/RAMEN/README.md

 - Fit additive and interaction models given a set of variables of interest and select the best explanatory model for DNAme data (e.g. epistasis or ExE studies).
-- Quickly identify SNPs in *cis* of CpG probes for variable reduction during mQTL analyses.
+- Quickly identify SNPs in *cis* of CpG probes.
 - Get the median correlation of probes in custom regions of interest with `medCorVMR()`.